gkdziugaite/pacbayes-opt/README.md

 ### PAC-Bayes Optimization

-The following command can be used to run the PAC-Bayes optimization for 1000 epochs on the saved checkpoint.
+The following command can be used to run the PAC-Bayes optimization for 1000 epochs on the saved checkpoint:

 `python3.5 snn/experiments/run_pacb.py fc --layers 600 --sgd_epochs 20 --pacb_epochs 1000 --lr 0.001 --drop_lr 250 --lr_factor 0.1 --binary`